dendronhq/dendron-site/vault/dendron.topic.commands.md

 ### Insert Note

 Insert the contents from a note into another note.
 You can configure a starting hierarchy for this command.
 Useful if you designated a hierarchy (eg. `templates`) for insertions.

+When inserting a note, all snippet [[variables|dendron.topic.snippets#variables]] will also be resolved.

 - configuration: [[defaultInsertHierarchy|dendron.topic.config.dendron#defaultinserthierarchy]]